SeanE15/Programming-for-Data-Analysis/Assignment 1/README.md

 <h3 align="center">Introduction:</h3>

 Hello, and welcome to my github repository.
 This repo has been created in order to satify the work required to complete the Programming for Data Analysis course - which is a key part to my completion of the HDip in Computer Science with Data Analytics at the Atlantic Technological University.
-This repository contains two main bodies of work - the 'Assignment 1' folder that I have compiled throughout the course, which is my dissection of global Video game sales.
+This repository contains the main bodies of work - the 'Assignment 1' folder along with the dataset folder and this README that I have compiled throughout the course, The Jupyter Notebook is my dissection of the global Video game sales dataset.

 ----